bigbinary/neeto-hotkeys/README.md

   3.  enabled: By default its value will be `true`.
 Setting this to `false` will not register the hotkey.

 - `externalDocument`: This is an optional argument.
-If you want to listen to hotkeys on an external document(eg: iframe) then you can pass the reference of the document here.
-If this is not passed then the hook will listen to the hotkeys on the current document only.
+If you want to listen for hotkeys on an external document (e.g., an iframe), pass the reference of that document as the 4th argument for useHotKeys hook.
+If you do not provide this argument, the hook will listen for hotkeys on the current document by default.

 ### Return value: